 Best Suited For: Singles and couples, ages 18-30, who like to party when at a resort.

 No. of Rooms: 569

-Room Amenities: King or two dbl beds, new A/C, balcony/terrace, ceiling fan, mini-bar, liquor dispensers, digital safe, flat screen TV, telephone, radio alarm clock, iron/ironing board, hair dryer, dbl sinks, shower, and toiletries.
+Room Amenities: King or two dbl beds, new A/C, balcony/terrace, ceiling fan, mini-bar, liquor dispensers, in-room digital safe, flat screen TV, telephone, radio alarm clock, iron/ironing board, hair dryer, dual sinks, shower, and toiletries.
 There is no room service; room WiFi is an extra charge.
 Here is a brief rundown of room categories: